 KING AHAB’S FOLLY

 King Ahab of Israel coveted Naboth’s Vineyard.
 Naboth refused to trade or sell his family’s inheritance.
 The angry king went to bed sulking and refused to eat.
 Jezebel, Ahab’s Queen, learned about her husband’s tantrum and told him to get up and eat and behave like the king of Israel.
-She urged the king to cheer up and promised to deliver the Vineyard to him (I Ki.21).
+She urged the king to cheer up and promised to deliver the Vineyard to him (I Kings 21).
 Jezebel lived by deception and would feel quite at home in much of the politicking in our time.
 If we cannot find fault, then we create it.
-When we reject “the law of the Lord Almighty,” then we can “call evil good and good evil” (Isa.5: 20,25).
-Without the Ninth Commandment, lying becomes a synch (Ex.20: 16).
-And without the Tenth Commandment, exploitation and confiscation becomes a way of life (Ex.20: 17).
+When we reject “the law of the Lord Almighty,” then we can “call evil good and good evil” (Isaiah 5:20, 25).
+Without the Ninth Commandment, lying becomes a synch (Exodus 20:16).
+And without the Tenth Commandment, exploitation and confiscation becomes a way of life (Exodus 20:17).

 Jezebel gave specific orders, in the king’s name, as to how to smear honest and just Naboth and dispose of him quickly.
 “Proclaim a day of fasting and seat Naboth in a prominent place among the people.
 But seat two scoundrels opposite him and have them testify that he has cursed both God and the king.
 Then take him out and stone him to death.”